Retailers' Guide To Christmas

 How can I increase my Christmas sales?

 Traditional POS displays have a timeless appeal.
-Using them liberally as part of your Christmas retail campaigns will help efforts to boost sales and recoup losses.
-Using poster stands indoors, and pavement signs outside, will help draw existing and new customers towards your premises, towards your promotions, and encourage them to make add-on purchases or choose upsell options.
+Using them for your Christmas retail campaigns will help to boost sales.
+Using poster stands indoors, and pavement signs outside, will help draw existing and new customers into your premises, towards your promotions, and encourage them to make add-on purchases or choose upsell options.

-Think carefully about your Christmas window display and what products you wish to feature.
+Think carefully about your Christmas window display and what products you wish to feature in order to entice passersby.
 You might want to flex your creativity and draw a festive scene with some liquid chalk marker pens, or place some seasonal props onto display plinths and pedestals.

 Indoors, use rustic chalkboard signage for some items, such as bread, wine, cheese and handmade goods, and glossy high-end signage for others, such as perfume, cashmere jumpers or shoes, to appeal to different customer needs and encourage impulse buys.